aphp/edsnlp/docs/user-guide/negation.md

 3. For each pre-extracted entity, the pipeline checks whether there is a cue between the start of the syntagma and the start of the entity, or a following cue between the end of the entity and the end of the proposition.

-Albeit simple, the `negation` pipeline achieves 88% F1-score on our dataset.
+Albeit simple, the `eds.negation` pipeline achieves 88% F1-score on our dataset.

 ## Configuration